awsdocs/amazon-ecs-developer-guide/doc_source/task_definitions.md

-# Amazon ECS Task definitions<a name="task_definitions"></a>
+# Amazon ECS task definitions<a name="task_definitions"></a>

 A task definition is required to run Docker containers in Amazon ECS\.
-Some of the parameters you can specify in a task definition include:
+The following are some of the parameters you can specify in a task definition:
 + The Docker image to use with each container in your task
 + How much CPU and memory to use with each task or each container within a task
 + The launch type to use, which determines the infrastructure on which your tasks are hosted